 Have you ever wondered if there are possible interactions between alcohol and melatonin, or questioned “does alcohol affect melatonin?”

-If so, you aren’t alone, as this is a common question and melatonin is a commonly used supplement.
+If so, you aren’t alone, as this is a common question and melatonin is a commonly used supplement used to regulate sleep.

 Below we’ll provide information about melatonin in general, as well as the potential side effects of combining alcohol and melatonin.

 Essentially, your body is designed to have an internal clock that controls your sleep cycles and when you’re awake.
 Your body determines how much melatonin you make, and your melatonin levels rise on their own in the evening, are high during the night, and then go down in the morning.

 There are some factors that can influence how much melatonin your body makes as well, such as light.
 During the winter when the days are shorter your body might start making melatonin earlier or later in the day than it normally would.